NullScope/BorderlessStone/README.md

 start BorderlessStone.exe -w <YOUR SCREEN WIDTH> -h <YOUR SCREEN HEIGHT>
 ```

-The default behaviour of the script (without any command line) will remove the borders and use the game's current resolution
+The default behaviour of the script (without any command line) will remove the borders and use the game's current resolution (**NOT** recommended as it's still somewhat buggy)

 ##### Do not use a higher resolution than your monitor is capable of, this will prevent the script from removing the borders